samsungsamiio/samsungsami.io/source/sami/api-spec.md

 GET /messages/export/<exportID>/result
 ~~~

 Returns the result of the export query.
 The result call returns the response in tgz format.
-The tar file may contain one or more files with the results.

 **Request parameters**